dwyl/mvp/api.md

   end
 ```

-You might have noticed we made two changes:
+You might have noticed we've made two changes:
-- we added the `resources "/tags"` line.
+- we've added the `resources "/tags"` line.
 We are going to be adding the associated controller
 to handle each operation later.
 - added an `as:` property when defining the scope -